Lokno/click-captcha/README.md

 - Otherwise, onCaptchaFailed() is called, and the image is reloaded
 - Modify these methods to change the behavior as desired

+## Updates ##

+- 1/12/2014 : Removed reliance on window.event.
+Implementation not works in Firefox